Action is the primary key: a categorical framework for episodic memories and logical reasoning: Discussions

 \subsubsection{Two systems}

 ``When you have eliminated the impossible, whatever remains, however improbable, must be the truth." ---Arthur Conan Doyle, The Case-Book of Sherlock Holmes.
-This short quote shows that rigorous logic sometimes seems improbable in our intuitive reasoning.
+This short quote shows that rigorous logic sometimes appears to be improbable in our intuitive reasoning.
+It may indicate that neural-networks are inefficient for logical reasoning.

-Kahneman presented the idea that our thinking operates through two distinct systems.
-System 1 is fast and intuitive, while System 2 is slow but accurate and logical\cite{Kahneman2011}.
+\cite{Kahneman2011} presented the idea that our thinking operates through two distinct systems.
+System 1 is fast and intuitive, while System 2 is slow but accurate and logical.
 Neural-network-based artificial intelligences resemble System 1, and reasoning based on cognitive-logs may resemble System 2.

-Here is an idea to use neural-network-based large language models (LLM) for processing cognitive-logs.
-Since cognitive-logs are relational databases that form a chain of symbols, they are similar to languages.
-A trained LLM that answers corresponding functors into s-logs for an input e-log may resemble logical reasoning under System 1.
-However, answers from such a System 1 are limited to learned knowledge, and its accuracy may be compromised.
+A trained LLM with operations on cognitive-logs may resemble logical reasoning under System 1.
 On the other hand, operations using category theory on cognitive-logs can provide rigorously correct answers, much like Sherlock Holmes.